ksakmann/CarND-Vehicle-Detection/README.md

 constructed bounding boxes to cover the area of each blob detected.

-Here is an example result showing the heatmap from a series of 6 frames of video
+Here is an example result showing the heatmap from a series of 6 frames of video together with the corresponding output of `scipy.ndimage.measurements.label()` on the integrated and thresholded heatmap from all of the above six frames:
 ![HeatMap][image6]

-and here is the corresponding output of `scipy.ndimage.measurements.label()` on the integrated and thresholded heatmap from all of the above six frames:
 ![Labels][image7]

-Finally the resulting bounding boxes are drawn onto the last frame in the series:
+Finally the resulting bounding boxes are drawn onto the last frame in the series.
 ![BoundingBoxes][image8]